 - acting for one of the world's largest suppliers on disputes concerning a New Zealand construction project

 - drafting contract documentation for an ASX listed EPC about TfNSW traction power upgrade projects

 - reviewing/drafting gas supply and thermal energy supply agreements for energy generation facilities

 - advising architects on their contract terms for part of the $2 billion Frasers Central Park commercial/residential urban development

 Julian is admitted to practice in the Supreme Court of New South Wales (since 2004) and the High Court of Australia.
 He joined Colin Biggers & Paisley in 2007 and holds degrees in law and advanced science (pure mathematics) from Sydney University.

-Julian is recognised in the 2016 edition of Doyle's Guide as a Rising Star in Australian construction and infrastructure.
+Julian is recognised in the 2016 edition of Doyle's Guide as a Rising Star in Australian construction and infrastructure, and is listed in Chambers Asia-Pacific 2022 for his expertise in construction.
 He is also co-author of a textbook on contract law (Mellick, J, Newlyn D, 2015, Contract Law, LexisNexis Butterworths).